lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     # 4) Visualization
     # 5) Run

-.. container:: justify

 These five categories are not required in every input script, and should not necessarily be in that exact order.
 For instance, parts 3 and 4 could be inverted, or part 4 could be omitted.
 Note however that LAMMPS reads input files from top to bottom, therefore the *Initialization* and  *System definition* categories must appear at the top of the input, and the *Run* category at the bottom.

 System initialization
 ---------------------

-.. container:: justify

 In the first section of the script, called *Initialization*, let us indicate to LAMMPS the most basic information about the simulation, such as:

 - the conditions at the boundaries of the box (e.g. periodic or non-periodic),
 - the type of atoms (e.g. uncharged single dots or spheres with angular velocities).

 Enter the following lines in *input.lammps*:

 ..  code-block:: lammps